AmaliaEG/ActNext/ActNxtFrontend/src/store/StoresREADME.md

 `getFeedback` returns the current feedback depending on the insightId.

-`clearQueuedFeedback` resets the feedback.

 **Comments and User Notes**
-`updateComment` finds the insight based on the insightId.
-When found, it sets the comment value, persists to the storage and updates the state.

-`getComment` gets the comment based on the insightId.

 `updateTaskComment` sets the `userComment`, when the wanted task is found.
 It then persists this to the storage, and updates the state.

 `getTaskComment` retrieves the comment for the specific task.